Lightning-Chart/lcjs-example-0504-dashboard2chs1000pps/README.md

-# Dashboard 2 channels 1000 pps
+# Dashboard 2 Channels 1000 pps

 This demo application belongs to the set of examples for LightningChart JS, data visualization library for JavaScript.